tcolgate/minke/DESIGN.md

   - If something can be achieved by running multiple controllers, e.g. http vs https handling, blocking, http redirect, we will not provide magic to do it for you.
-  - Rely on http.ReverseProxy with two exceptions.
+  - Rely on http.ReverseProxy with possible exceptions.
     - Support h2c to unencrypted http2 backends.
 - Maximize observability.
-  - Out of the box OpenTracing support (at least jaeger, probably zipkin).
+  - Out of the box OpenTelemetry support (at least jaeger, probably zipkin).
   - Out of the box prometheus metrics.
   - Enable debug endpoints on the administrative endpoint.